przemek0000/currency-exchange-react/README.md

     - [`npm run eject`](#npm-run-eject)
     - [`npm run deploy`](#npm-run-deploy)

 ## Demo

 [Website](https://przemek0000.github.io/Module-10b/)

 ## Introduction

 ![Introduction](src/atmMachine.png)

 Simple currency exchange was created to exchange PLN to foreign currencies (EUR, GBP, USD).
-To calculate it was used strict pattern based on value from 21.02.2023.
+To calculate it, was used strict pattern based on value from 21.02.2023.
+This version allow store tasks in memory.

 ## Technology used